 Bio

 Scott Shawcroft is a software engineer.
 He grew up in Hansville, WA and attended North Kitsap High School in Poulsbo, WA.
 In June 2009 he graduated from the University of Washington with a Bachelors degree in Computer Engineering with Honors.
 During his time at UW he interned at Creative Commons and Google.
 After his graduation he worked at Google full-time as a software engineer on Google Maps until June 2015.
 In July 2015 he started developing a number of open source software and hardware projects which culminated in his company Chickadee Tech.
 Starting in August 2016, Scott began contracting for Adafruit on CircuitPython.
-Below are slide files for presentations he's given and links to many of the projects he has done.

 Work